pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/ObservationBackport.md

 ## Gotchas

-There are a few gotchas to be aware of when using
+There are a few gotchas to be aware of when using `WithPerceptionTracking`.

 ### Lazy view closures